Having fibroids during labor and delivery

 During pregnancy, fibroids typically remain stable in size.
 In fact, research from a study conducted by the National Centers for Biotechnology Information (NCBI), indicates that the majority of fibroids observed during pregnancy showed little to no change, with any growth being minimal, particularly in the initial weeks.

-Most women can conceive successfully and deliver a healthy baby, although there’s a slightly heightened risk of preterm labor and cesarean delivery associated with fibroids.
+Most women can get pregnant with fibroids and successfully and deliver a healthy baby, although there’s a slightly heightened risk of preterm labor and cesarean delivery associated with fibroids.
 According to the NCBI study, approximately 10% to 30% of women with fibroids may experience pregnancy-related complications, typically of mild severity.

 Which Fibroids May Impact Labor and Delivery?